dev-gst/repository-automation-scripts/README.md

 #### Functionality

-- Copies the branch_management folder to the user's home directory.
+- Copies the dev_automation folder to the user's home directory.
-- Creates aliases for the scripts in the bin directory.
+- Creates aliases for the scripts in the `bin` directory.
 - Adds the aliases to the user's shell configuration file (e.g., `~/.bashrc`).

 ### aczginit.sh